Frequently Asked Questions

 Q: Can we make payments while our student takes classes?

-Syllabus Overview - SUMMER
+Syllabus Overview

 IN-CLASS INSTRUCTION (Total: 30 Hours) – Aside from Day 1, it is expected that you will have completed the Chapter Readings prior to class and be actively engaged in discussion and activities.
-There will be daily homework to be completed as well.
+There will be homework to be completed as well.

 WEEK 1: